Djefson/Tuition-Fees-Management-System/README.md

 # Tuition-Fees-Management-System

 This project  is built  in PHP and My Sql
-To run and execute this project there is a couple of tools needed such as:- Xampp,pdf reader for vewing all reports,foundation and bootstrap as a front-end libraries  .
+To run and execute this project there is a couple of tools needed such as:- Xampp,pdf reader for vewing all reports,foundation and bootstrap as front-end libraries  .
 If any body miss some files due to insuficienct online accessibility  please contact the developer in person to complete the missing files.
 The project is errors free right now.